ZEPL/zepl-documentation/docs/guide/enterprise/custom_image_saas.md

 # Adding Python Interpreter & Libraries

 To add a Python interpreter to a Custom Image, simply click “+ Python” in the image creation screen.
-Zepl supports Python 3.8 as the default Python interpreter for custom images.
-Today, you cannot edit the %alias of an interpreter nor can you add more than one version of a Python interpreter to a Custom Image.
+Zepl supports Python 3.8 as the default Python interpreter and can be referenced by the %python alias,

 <img src=“/img/CI_CREATE_NEW_PYTHON.png” class=“image-box img-100”/>